-Each facility has one or more Building Coordinators trained to work with first responders during certain emergencies.
-Each facility also has Emergency Wardens on each floor to assist the Building Coordinators should either shelter-in–place or evacuation be necessary.
+Each facility has one or more building coordinator trained to work with first responders during certain emergencies.
+Each facility also has emergency wardens on each floor to assist the building coordinators should shelter-in–place or evacuation be necessary.
 During an emergency, building coordinators will typically don fluorescent vests to help others identify them.
 A list of building coordinators may be found at https://www.umaryland.edu/alerts/building-coordinators/.

-A Continuity of Operations Plan, or COOP is a plan to assure continuance of minimum essential functions across a wide range of potential emergencies, to include localized acts of nature, accidents, technological, and/or attack-related emergencies.
-COOP are activated if needed after the initial response to an emergency.
+A Continuity of Operations Plan, or COOP, is a plan to assure continuance of minimum essential functions across a wide range of potential emergencies, to include localized acts of nature, accidents, technological, and/or attack-related emergencies.
+A COOP is activated if needed after the initial response to an emergency.

 The UMB Department of Environmental Health and Safety works to ensure a safe environment for education, research, and service.
-Among EHS’s responsibilities are to oversee safety and regulatory compliance in UMB laboratories and research facilities, to ensure the proper handling and disposal of hazardous chemicals and waste, and to provide guidance and support on a wide range of occupational and environmental safety issues.
+Among EHS’ responsibilities are to oversee safety and regulatory compliance in UMB laboratories and research facilities, ensure the proper handling and disposal of hazardous chemicals and waste, and provide guidance and support on a wide range of occupational and environmental safety issues.

 Deans and vice presidents or their designees are responsible for providing written notice to employees that they are designated as "essential" or "nonessential."
 Those employees not notified that they are "essential" may presume that they are considered "nonessential."
 Essential employees are never excused from work and are required to report and perform their duties as scheduled regardless of any decision to delay opening or to close the campus.
 Essential employees who work when nonessential employees are excused shall be compensated with compensatory leave or cash payment equivalent to the value of the time worked.